twkang43/sparse-maf-aae/README.md

 # Sparse MAF-AAE
-This is the official repository for the paper "**[A Real-time Anomaly Detection Method for Robots based on a Flexible and Sparse Latent Space](https://arxiv.org/abs/2504.11170)**", accepted for publication in *[Engineering Applications of Artificial Intelligence](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence)*.
+This is the official repository for the paper "**[A real-time anomaly detection method for robots based on a flexible and sparse latent space](https://arxiv.org/abs/2504.11170)**", publised in *[Engineering Applications of Artificial Intelligence](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence)*.

 ## Get Started
 ### 1. Clone the Repository